Wildebeests crossing river

 1. Wildebeests rely on zebras for their survival

-The animals of the Great Migration are grazers.
+The animals that make up the Great Migration are grazers.
 The very reason for their non-stop migration is the search for green pastures.

 a blue wildebeest herd